 Central Indiana's modern apprenticeship initiative will offer students the opportunity to apply for a variety of employer-specific roles driven by industry demand.
-The apprenticeship will be designed in collaboration with employers and education providers to align with the US Department of Labor (USDOL) Registered Apprenticeship guidelines.
-To ensure students in the program have the opportunity to engage in K12 and postsecondary-related instruction that aligns with their apprenticeship and Graduation Pathways requirements, EmployIndy and Ascend will collaborate with the Indiana Department of Education.
+The apprenticeship will be designed in collaboration with employers and education providers to align with the Next Level of Programs of Study (NPLS) and/or US Department of Labor (USDOL) Registered Apprenticeship guidelines.
+To ensure students in the program have the opportunity to engage in K12 and postsecondary related instruction that aligns with their apprenticeship and Graduation Pathways requirements, EmployIndy will collaborate with the Office of Work-based Learning and Apprenticeship (OWBLA).

 Postsecondary partners will provide aligned credential and coursework opportunities for students, with employers contributing to postsecondary credit and credential-related costs.
 K12 partners will support their students during the apprenticeship experience to ensure they can continue to excel in their classroom coursework and complete the requirements necessary for fulfilling their graduation pathways requirements.
-Ascend and EmployIndy will support all participating organizations through the development, implementation, and ongoing management of the initiative.
+EmployIndy will support all participating organizations through the development, implementation, and ongoing management of the initiative.
 Outlined below is a more detailed overview of each dimension of the modern apprenticeship initiative.